KateFord/Ledger/README.md

 <p>A simple online web application for users to log in, create multiple accounts, record deposits and withdrawals and log out.
 The account
 balance is automatically adjusted each time a transaction is created or deleted.</p>

-The Ledger can be viewed here - <a href="http://katefordledger.azurewebsites.net/">Online Banking Ledger</a>
+The Ledger can be viewed here - <a href="http://katefordledger.azurewebsites.net/">Online Bank Account Ledger</a>

 <p>This is a sample code demonstration that does not include many frontend and backend additions necessary for a usable ledger.
 A few tasks at hand are column sort capability, record ordering, comprehensive exception handling, realistic bank account number entry (10-12 digits), transaction description and record editing, bank account number on the transaction index, bank account unique keys, transaction count on the bank account index and front end design.</p>